Everything you need to know to get onto the property ladder

 Help to BuyHelp to Buy is a government scheme designed to help people with limited deposits buy their first property or move home.

-How does the Help to Buy scheme work?There are three parts to Help to Buy, an equity loan, a mortgage guarantee scheme, and an individual savings account (ISA).
+How does the Help to Buy scheme work?Originally there were three parts to Help to Buy, an equity loan, a mortgage guarantee scheme, and an individual savings account (ISA).

-The equity loanUnder the equity loan part of the scheme, which is only available for new-build properties, you need to put down a 5% deposit.
+The equity loanUnder the equity loan part of the scheme, which is available to first time buyers and those moving up the property ladder purchasing new-build properties costing up to £600,000, you need to put down a 5% deposit.
 The government will lend you a further 20% of the property price interest-free, or 40% if you’re buying in London, for the first five years.

 After the five-year interest-free period finishes, you’ll be charged interest on your loan from the government at 1.75%.
 The interest rate will increase every year by the rate of inflation, as measured by the Retail Prices Index (RPI) plus another 1%.

-The equity loan scheme is due to finish in March 2021.
+The current equity loan scheme is due to finish in March 2021.
 It will be replaced by a new equity loan scheme which will run until March 2023.
-The new scheme will only be available to first-time buyers, who will be able to purchase properties up to the value of new regional price caps, shown below, using a 5% deposit.
+The new scheme will only be available to first time buyers, who will be able to purchase properties up to the value of new regional price caps, shown below, using a 5% deposit.

 New Help to Buy regional property price caps